kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 ## AST-only corpus scans

-Use `-kernel-checks-ast-only` with `-kernel-checks` to run the whole-AST MTE and validation-order checks without selecting an Eva entry point.
+Use `-kernel-checks-ast-only` with `-kernel-checks` to run both whole-AST MTE checks and the validation-order check without selecting an Eva entry point.
 This skips the Eva-dependent ERR_PTR and `counted_by` checks and leaves the encoded-pointer kernel profile unchanged.
 It is intended for isolated kernel translation units that do not define `main`:

 ```sh
 frama-c \